darkmentorllc/Blue2thprinting/README.md

 chmod +x *.sh
 ```

-If your username is different than `pi`, adjust accordingly the scripts from `Scripts` folder:
+If your username is different than `pi`, adjust accordingly the scripts from the `Scripts` folder:

 ```
 for i in *.sh; do sed -i "s|/home/pi|/home/YOURUSERNAME|g" $i; done